wongfei2009/harmonylite/docs/docs/demo.md

 In this demo, you'll:

-- Set up a three-node HarmonyLite cluster to replicate the database
+- Set up a two-node HarmonyLite cluster to replicate the database
-- Configure Pocketbase instances to use these replicated databases
+- Configure Pocketbase instances with a predefined schema to use these replicated databases
 - Create a distributed note-taking application with replication
 - Test fault tolerance and recovery